Are you comfortable working at heights with bricks, stones, and concrete? Then, you may be suitable for a bricklayer profession in Australia.

 They set bricks, concrete blocks and pre-cut stones to construct and renovate foundations, buildings, internal and external walls, cemented regions, and other structures.

 This article discusses the role of a bricklayer, the necessary qualifications and the steps to pursue this career.
-You will also learn about their salary, work conditions, job prospects, and career opportunities to make an informed career decision.
+You will also learn about their salary, apprenticeships, qualifications, how to be a good bricklayer, work conditions, job prospects, and career opportunities to make informed decisions.

 1. Who Is A Bricklayer?

 Bricklaying is tangible, fulfilling, and hands-on work where a bricklayer can see and touch the things they create.
 Bricklayers are involved in building various structures for residential homes and commercial buildings.